misrcrocodile/misr-server-docker/ReadMe.md

 # Misr Server Docker

-This repo include setup of application suck as: Jupyter, Nextcloud.
+This repo include setup of application such as: Jupyter, Nextcloud.
 For running this project, run code below:
 ```
 # Turn on docker
 docker-compose up -d